Cohort 10 (2017-2019)

 Amanda Buch was born and raised on Long Island, New York.
 She received a B.A. in biophysics from Columbia University in 2014.
 From 2011 to 2012, Amanda conducted research in Viviane Taber’s laboratory at Memorial Sloan-Kettering Cancer Center on stem cell therapy for Parkinson’s Disease and a model of pediatric full-brain irradiation in rats, which culminated in the co-authorship of a Nature paper.
 In the fall of 2012, Amanda joined Elisa Konofagou’s and Vincent Ferrera’s laboratories at Columbia’s Kavli Institute for Brain Science to work on a joint project bridging the fields of ultrasound engineering and cognitive neuroscience.
 Amanda used focused ultrasound to modulate brain function noninvasively and to open the blood-brain barrier for targeted drug delivery.
 She received a fellowship from the Focused Ultrasound Foundation in the summer of 2014.
 In January of 2016, Amanda moved to Daphna Shohamy’s laboratory in the Department of Psychology to investigate the neural correlates of how Parkinson’s patients learn and think differently than healthy individuals.
 Amanda is also active in the areas of scientific outreach, and one of her talks (and illustrations) was featured by the Dana Foundation in 2015.

-*In fall 2016, Amanda will begin a Ph.D. in neuroscience at Weill Cornell Graduate School.
+*Amanda is pursuing her Ph.D. in neuroscience at Weill Cornell Graduate School of Medical Sciences.

 Advisor: Lars Dietrich

 Blanche Fields was born and raised in Norfolk, Virginia.
 In 2013, she earned her B.S. in biology from Norfolk State University (NSU).
 While at NSU, she was a research assistant in the laboratory of Ganesan Kamatchi.
 Blanche investigated voltage-gated calcium channels, and in particular how the auxiliary subunits of a channel contribute to its overall physiology.
 At NSU, Blanche also worked with Ashley Haines to identify virulence factors for the marine bacteria Streptococcus parauberis and Vibrio harveyi.
-In August 2014, Blanche moved to Columbia and Lars Dietrich’s laboratory, where the focus is on understanding how Pseudomonas aeruginosa, a bacterium that thrives in the lungs of cystic fibrosis patients, transitions from a single bacterium to a community of bacteria--a biofilm--that provides protection from adverse environmental conditions.
-Blanche is working to identify genes that control the level of a signaling molecule essential to the biofilm formation.
-She hopes to understand how these genes are differentially regulated to promote this community building.
+In August 2014, Blanche moved to Columbia and Lars Dietrich’s laboratory, where she focused on understanding how Pseudomonas aeruginosa, a bacterium that thrives in the lungs of cystic fibrosis patients, transitions from a single bacterium to a community of bacteria--a biofilm--that provides protection from adverse environmental conditions.
+Blanche sought to identify genes that control the level of a signaling molecule essential to the biofilm formation.

 Advisor: Bärbel Honisch

-*In Fall 2016 Carina moved to Tessa Hill’s group in the Department of Earth and Planetary Sciences, University of California, Davis, for her Ph.D.
+*In 2016, Carina began her doctorate studies in Tessa Hill’s group in the Department of Earth and Planetary Sciences at the University of California, Davis.

 Advisor: Brian Humensky

-*Deivid is working toward a Ph.D. in physics, with a focus on astrophysics, at Columbia.
+*Deivid is working toward a Ph.D. in physics, with a focus on astrophysics, at Columbia University.